Entanglement, Soft Modes, and Celestial Holography

-It was noted in \cite{Kapec:2016aqd} that infrared effects may yield nontrivial contributions to the entanglement entropy across a cut on future null infinity $\mathscr{I}^+$.
-As a further step in this direction, we examine the vacuum entanglement across a cut on $\mathscr{I}^+$ for free Maxwell theory in four-dimensional Minkowski spacetime.
-This entangling surface on $\mathscr{I}^+$ is defined by the future null cone originating from a point selected in the Minkowski geometry.
-Following standard convention, we refer to the spacetime region to the future of this null cone as the future Milne patch -- see \cref{fig:bulkSubregions}.
-Hence we are evaluating the entanglement entropy \ref{eq:vN} for the mixed state on this region.
+In this letter we take essential steps in formulating a new entry in the flat space holographic dictionary relating bulk subregions in 4D Minkowski spacetime and observables in 2D celestial CFT.
+It was noted in \cite{Kapec:2016aqd} that infrared effects may contribute nontrivially to the entanglement entropy across a cut on future null infinity $\mathscr{I}^+$.
+Pursuing this direction further, we examine the vacuum entanglement across a cut on $\mathscr{I}^+$ for free Maxwell theory in four-dimensional Minkowski spacetime.
+This entangling surface on $\mathscr{I}^+$ is defined by the future lightcone emanating from a point in the Minkowski geometry.
+Following standard convention, we refer to the spacetime region to the future of this lightcone as the future Milne patch -- see \cref{fig:bulkSubregions}.
+Hence, we are considering the entanglement entropy \ref{eq:vN} for the mixed state on this region.

 To this end, we leverage the Weyl invariance of 4D Maxwell theory to embed the Minkowski spacetime inside the Einstein static universe $\reals\times S^3$.
 In this context, a full Cauchy slice is formed by Cauchy slices for Milne wedges of the original geometry ($\rMilne$) and its counterpart ($\lMilne$) in the ``inverted" Minkowski geometry produced with a conformal inversion of the original spacetime -- see \cref{fig:cauchySlices}.
 We will show that the mixed state $\tensor[^\rMilne]{\rho}{}$ can be purified as a thermofield double state on $\lMilne$ and $\rMilne$.
-The main challenge in evaluating the entanglement entropy is then treating the soft modes correctly.

-We start by extending the conformal primary solutions beyond the original Minkowski patch.
-We find that the inversion and shadow transformations \cite{Pasterski:2017kqt} are closely related -- see also \cite{JPS:2023}.
-The conformally soft and Goldstone modes, with vanishing Milne frequency, are distinguished among these solutions.
-A natural extension of the conformally soft modes yields solutions sourced by charges in the inverted patch.
-This observation, along with the transformation properties of the soft modes under inversion, yields a decomposition into canonically conjugate soft pairs associated with the $L$ and $R$ Milne patches.
-After analysing the constraints characterizing the physical states in the Einstein universe and Minkowski theories, we study the vacuum entanglement between the Milne patches.
-In particular, we identify the edge mode contribution to the vacuum entanglement entropy calculated in \cite{Donnelly:2014fua,Donnelly:2015hxa} as due to fluctuations in the asymptotic charges of the $\rMilne$ patch.
-We conclude with a discussion of the implications of our results and future directions.
+Along the way, we develop new methods to characterize conformal primary sectors of bulk subregions.
+A challenge in studying this entanglement is then the treatment of soft modes.
+We attribute the associated entanglement to asymptotic charge fluctuations, and explain how spacetime entanglement could arise holographically from the celestial CFT.
+Due to the universality of soft physics, we expect similar methods to be useful to describe the asymptotic physics of spacetime fluctuations in (quantum) gravity \cite{Verlinde:2019xfb,Zurek:2020ukz,Verlinde:2022hhs}.